The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 4. New Workplace Pensions

-Auto-enrolment is a new government scheme whereby employers are legally obliged to enrol their employees into a pension scheme.
+Auto-enrolment is a government scheme whereby employers are legally obliged to enrol their employees into a pension scheme.
 In this type of scheme both the employer and employee are required to contribute to the pension.

 Choosing the right pension is probably the most important decision you will ever make.
 By choosing Pure Financial Services you can relax in the knowledge that you are in safe professional hands.